-Ellen Sharp is the cofounder and director of Butterflies and Their People AC, and the co-owner of JM Butterfly B&B, an ecotourism business in Macheros.
+Ellen Sharp is the cofounder and director of Butterflies & Their People, AC, and the co-owner of JM Butterfly B&B, an ecotourism business in Macheros.
 She holds a PhD in cultural anthropology from the University of California-Los Angeles.
-Visit www.butterfliesandtheirpeople.org for information about the nonprofit's work.